 Our crew, which before now had limited or no apiary experience, are doing a great job learning the ropes and working with the bees.
 So far, we’ve had no “swarming” and there have been only a few bee stings (and no allergic reactions).
 And while we have had a few bear sightings, none of them has gotten past our electric fence to sample the honey.

-We expect that our bees will collect more pollen than they need – which should leave us with extra pollen to sell to other beekeepers and to health food stores.
+We expect that our bees will collect more pollen than they need – which should leave us with extra pollen to sell to other beekeepers, customers, and health food stores.
 Along with the bee pollen, we’ll have raw lavender honey available for sale by sometime this fall.
-Please contact us to learn more about purchasing any of these products.
+Watch our Culinary collection page for the opportunity to purchase these products.